-The LGBTQ community of Massachusetts is vibrant and strong, and deserves a Secretary of State who will not only say the right things about inclusivity but also follow those words with real action.
+The LGBTQ community of Massachusetts is vibrant and strong, and deserves a leader who will not only say the right things about inclusivity but also follow those words with real action.
 For years, Josh has led on issues of importance to the LGBTQ community, such as convening hearings to address the unique challenges faced by LGBTQ seniors in their efforts to find welcoming, affordable housing.
 Or fostering dialogue amongst Boston Public Schools, the Public Health Commission, and elected officials to tackle mental health and homelessness prevalence amongst LGBTQ youth of color.
-As Secretary of State, Josh will continue to be an unwavering ally to the LGBTQ community.
-The people of Massachusetts will always know where Josh stands, whereas Secretary Galvin has spent a career wavering on the notion of inclusion, illustrated by his vote in support of legislation that sought to ban gay couples from adopting children.
+If re-elected Josh will continue to be an unwavering ally to the LGBTQ community.